Discovering Policies with DOMiNO: Diversity Optimization Maintaining Near Optimality: Discovering diverse near-optimal policies

 We now introduce \textbf{D}iversity \textbf{O}ptimization \textbf{M}a\textbf{i}ntaining \textbf{N}ear \textbf{O}ptimality, or, \textbf{DOMiNO}, which discovers a set of $n$ policies $\Pi^n= \{ \pi^i \}_{i=1}^n$ by solving the optimization problem:

 where $\vem$ is the value of the optimal policy.
 In other words, we are looking for a set of policies that are as diverse from each other as possible, defined as $\text{Diversity}: \{ \mathbb{R}^{|S||A|} \}^n \rightarrow \R.$ In addition, we constrain the policies in the set to be nearly optimal.
 To define near-optimality we introduce a hyperparameter $\alpha \in [0, 1]$, such that a policy is said to be near optimal if it achieves a value that is at least $\alpha \vem$.
-In practice, we “fix” the Lagrange multiplier for the first policy $\mu^1=1$, so this policy only receives extrinsic reward, and use the value of this policy to estimate $\vem$ ($\vem = v_e^1 $).
+In practice, we “fix” the Lagrange multiplier for the first policy $\mu^1=1$, so this policy only receives extrinsic reward, and use the value of this policy to estimate $\vem$ ($\vem = v_e^1 $)\footnote{We also experimented with a variation where $\vem = \max_i v_e^i$.
+It performed roughly the same which makes sense since for most of the time $\max_i v_e^i = v_e^0$ (as policy $0$ only maximizes extrinsic reward).}.
 Notice that this estimate is changing through training.

 Before we dive into the details, we briefly explain the main components of DOMiNO.
-Building on \cref{sec:preliminaries} and, in particular, \cref{eq:ftl-cost}, we find policies that maximize the diversity objective by maximizing its gradient as a reward signal, \ie, $r^i_d = \nabla_{\dpi^i} \text{Diversity}(\dpi^1, \ldots, \dpi^n).$ We discuss two candidates for this objective and derive an analytical formula for the associated rewards in \cref{subsec:diversity}.
+Building on \cref{sec:preliminaries} and, in particular, \cref{eq:ftl-cost}, we find policies that maximize the diversity objective by maximizing its gradient as a reward signal, \ie, $r^i_d = \nabla_{\dpi^i} \text{Diversity}(\dpi^1, \ldots, \dpi^n).$

-Then, in \cref{subsec:quality} we explain how to combine the two rewards via the coefficients $c_e,c_d$.
-Thus, each of the policies, $\pi^1, \ldots, \pi^n,$ will be maximizing a reward signal $r^i$ that is a linear combination of the extrinsic reward $r_e$ and $r_d^i:$ \ie, $r^i(s,a) = c_e r_e(s,a) + c_d r^i_d(s,a).$ To this end, we focus on the method of Lagrange multipliers, which adapts the coefficients online in order to solve \cref{eq:problem_def} and compare it with other multi-objective baselines.
+We propose the first candidate for this objective and derive an analytical formula for the associated reward in \cref{def:min_diversity}.
+We then move to investigate mechanisms for balancing the quality-diversity trade-off.
+In \cref{eq:tessellation} we extend the first objective and combine it with a second, attractive force (\cref{eq:tessellation}), taking inspiration from the \textit{Van Der Waals} (VDW) force.
+The manner in which we combine these two forces allows us to control the degree of diversity in the set.
+In \cref{subsec:cmdp} and \cref{subsec:quality} we investigate other mechanisms for balancing the QD trade-off.
+We look at methods that combine the two rewards via coefficients $c^i_e$ and $c^i_d$ such that each of the policies, $\pi^1, \ldots, \pi^n,$ is maximizing a reward $r^i$ that is a linear combination of the \textit{extrinsic} reward $r_e$ and \textit{intrinsic} reward $r_d^i:$ \ie, $r^i(s,a) = c^i_e r_e(s,a) + c^i_d r^i_d(s,a).$ In \cref{subsec:cmdp} we focus on the method of Lagrange multipliers, which adapts the coefficients online in order to solve \cref{eq:problem_def} and compare it with other multi-objective baselines in \cref{subsec:quality}.